-Graduates from the Psychology Department will be able to demonstrate:
+Graduates from the Department of Psychology will be able to demonstrate:

 - a.
 Knowledge of the discipline of Psychology

 - b.
 Skills in scientific research

 - c.
 Critical thinking skills

 - d.
 Skills in the use of technology and handling of scientific information

 - e.
 Oral and written communication skills

 - f.
 Professional skills

 - g.
 Ethical and responsible behavior in a diverse world